gandreini/css-guidelines/css-style-guide.md

         }
     }

-Nesting in SASS should be avoided wherever possible and used only when necessary to have the desired specificity.
+Nesting in SASS should be avoided wherever possible and used only when necessary to have the desired specificity: as a rule of thumb we have the root class at the beginning of each scss file and all the child elements at the first level.

 ### 6.1 Whitespaces

-As well as indentation, we can provide a lot of information through liberal and judicious use of whitespace between rulesets.
-We usually have one (1) empty line between rulesets and two (2) empty lines at the end of each main section of code.
+We have **one** empty line between rulesets and **two** empty lines at the end of each main section of code.

 ### 6.2 Colors

-We prefer using hex color codes (`#f0f0f0`).
+We use hex color codes (`#f0f0f0`).
 Short hex colors and color names (e.g. **red**) are not allowed.
 Letters in the hex color must be lowercase.

 ### 6.3 Declarations order